-ARTS and CULTURE COMMUNITY SERVICE PROGRAM
+ARTS and CULTURE COMMUNITY SERVICE PROJECT

 The study of art and culture enriches the human experience.
 Art education improves problem solving and critical thinking skills, builds focus and perseverance, and nurtures creativity, confidence, and collaboration.
 Cultural awareness promotes effective communication and profoundly increases the ability to appreciate and enjoy a variety of new people and experiences.